Local economic development through gorilla tourism

 The result is that relationships between local people and the park authorities are poor, and poaching, snaring and other forms of illegal resource use continue.

-This three-year project aims to reduce the threats to Bwindi, improve the long-term prospects of the mountain gorilla and harness tourism as an engine for local economic development by working with local people and established tour operators to develop and test new 'pro-poor' tourism products and services.
+This three-year project aimed to reduce the threats to Bwindi, improve the long-term prospects of the mountain gorilla and harness tourism as an engine for local economic development by working with local people and establishing tour operators to develop and test new 'pro-poor' tourism products and services.

-The new initiatives – such as guided tours, food experiences, cultural performances and improved handicrafts – will aim to add value to the typical two-night gorilla-tracking package.
+The new initiatives – such as Bwindi lives and livelihoods guided tours, improved ‘forest-friendly’ handicrafts, and building the market for local honey – aimed to add value to the typical two-night gorilla-tracking package, for tourists and for local people.

 Building capacity to meet demand